 How We Decided

-In determining the best weight lifting belt to buy, we explored available sizes, materials, closure type, thickness, and warranty.
+In determining the best weight lifting belt to buy, we explored the available sizes, materials, closure type, thickness, and warranty of the best weightlifting belts available on the market.
 We like weight lifting belts at least 4 to 5 sizes, ranging from X-Small (starting at 24″) upwards of XXL (50″).

 As for closure type, we like double prong belt buckles, which are easily adjusted and virtually snap and pivot proof.

 Thickness is also a consideration.
 A good starting point is a 4mm thickness by 4 or 6-inch wide bands.
-Lastly, long warranties are a must.
+Lastly, long warranties are a must-have feature for the best weightlifting belts.
 The longer the warranty, the more peace of mind you have with coverage due to manufacturer defects or wear and tear.